-- 2.6.1.41 ASA supports voluntary agriculture conservation programs that are farmer led, flexible and confidential at the individual farm level.
+- 2.6.1.43 ASA supports voluntary agriculture conservation programs that are farmer led, flexible and confidential at the individual farm level.
 These programs should be based on the premise that long term soil health, fertility and productivity are the primary conservation goals.
-These programs should be in place to supersede any mandatory certification programs brought forth by local, state or federal agencies. - 2.6.1.42 ASA supports a requirement that data generated by any water quality monitoring programs, including date used for development of standards and date to establish designated uses, be gathered and analyzed with protocols that meet the highest level of Quality Control and Quality Assurance. - 2.6.1.43 ASA supports the recommendation of the 25x25 Adaptation Initiative, including engaging in public and private research on best adaptations for crops and livestock, implementation of conservation practices designed to maintain the productivity of land, and assisting farmers in risk management to minimize potential losses.
+These programs should be in place to supersede any mandatory certification programs brought forth by local, state or federal agencies. - 2.6.1.44 ASA supports a requirement that data generated by any water quality monitoring programs, including date used for development of standards and date to establish designated uses, be gathered and analyzed with protocols that meet the highest level of Quality Control and Quality Assurance. - 2.6.1.45 ASA supports the recommendation of the 25x25 Adaptation Initiative, including engaging in public and private research on best adaptations for crops and livestock, implementation of conservation practices designed to maintain the productivity of land, and assisting farmers in risk management to minimize potential losses.
 We support adaption pathways that strengthen production systems, improve profitability and reduce environmental impacts.
-(2014) - 2.6.1.44 ASA recommends any land that has been planted one of the past four years should not be defined as a wetland.
-(2015) - 2.6.1.45 ASA supports the right to use commonly accepted agricultural practices on private farmland on or adjacent to national wildlife refuges.
-(2016) - 2.6.1.46 ASA supports significant stakeholder involvement in drainage and water management decision on federal wildlife refuges when it impacts adjacent farmland.
-(2016)
+(2014) - 2.6.1.46 ASA recommends any land that has been planted one of the past four years should not be defined as a wetland.
+(2015) - 2.6.1.47 ASA supports the right to use commonly accepted agricultural practices on private farmland on or adjacent to national wildlife refuges.
+(2016) - 2.6.1.48 ASA supports significant stakeholder involvement in drainage and water management decision on federal wildlife refuges when it impacts adjacent farmland.
+(2016) - 2.6.1.49 ASA supports the decision held by the U.S. District Court for the Eastern District of California in the case Koshman v.
+Vilsack, 865 F. Supp.
+2d 1083 (2012) which rejected the USDA's interpretation that participant has converted a "farmed wetland" by improving yield or reducing crop stress through water management where the production of a commodity was viable prior to the drainage manipulation of the "farmed wetland".
+(2017) - 2.6.1.50 ASA recommends requiring the U.S. Fish and Wildlife Service, when administering USFWS wetlands easement to use NRCS guidelines for determining applicable setback distances from wetlands, and for mitigation options in drainage projects.
+(2017) - 2.6.1.51 ASA supports Congress requiring the United States Fish and Wildlife Service (USFWS) to offer landowners of property burdened by USFWS waterfowl production area easements the opportunity to purchase releases of those easements.
+(2017) - 2.6.1.52 ASA supports establishing and enforcing a seed inspection and certification policy to ensure that seed used for cost share habitat and cover crop programs is free from noxious weeds.
+(2017)